 How to double mask

-According to the CDC, you should never double up on medical masks, and KN95s should not be combined with any other type of mask.
+According to the CDC, you should never wear two medical masks together because the fit will be off, and KN95s should not be combined with any other type of mask.

 When double masking, it's important to think about the fit, said Pollitt.
 Because layering masks adds more resistance when breathing, if there are any gaps, more air will leak out.
 One way to test your mask is by putting on a pair of glasses.
 If they fog up, your mask has a gap in the nose area, Pollitt said, and it doesn't fit properly.